-- 25. There are other examples where the terminology of IRZs and PRZs has been used by the scientific community to support "set-aside" areas for the purposes of recruitment and reestablishment of biota.
-That said, the Managing Impacts of Deep Sea Research (MIDAS) Project concluded that: "the need to include multiple PRZs and IRZs within mining claims, as well as larger scale no-mining "areas of particular environmental interest" across nodule fields", implies a recognition that PRZs are not intended to provide the degree of permanence attached to regional scale APEIs. - 26.
+- 25. There are other examples where the terminology of IRZs and PRZs has been used by the scientific community to support "set-aside" areas for the purposes of recruitment and reestablishment of biota.26 That said, the Managing Impacts of Deep Sea Research (MIDAS) Project concluded that: "the need to include multiple PRZs and IRZs within mining claims, as well as larger scale no-mining "areas of particular environmental interest" across nodule fields",27 implies a recognition that PRZs are not intended to provide the degree of permanence attached to regional scale APEIs. - 26.
 Whether additional set-aside areas (field-specific APEIs) will be required for conservation measures, including those for recolonization purposes, is a separate discussion, and potentially resource specific.
-In the context of PMNs, and the CCZ, it should be noted that under an exploitation contract, a contract area will be equivalent to a current exploration area (+- 75 000 km).
+In the context of PMNs, and the CCZ, it should be noted that under an exploitation contract, a contract area will be equivalent to a current exploration area (+- 75 000 km2).
 Only some 10-15 per cent of a contract area will likely be identifiable as mineable areas, mined within a foreseeable time frame (+- 30 years).
-Consequently, areas within a contract area will, by default, be "set-aside" with any consequential conservation including benefits, connectivity channels.
+Consequently, areas within a contract area will, by default, be "set-aside" with any consequential conservation including connectivity benefits, channels.
 The spatial distribution of these areas will be evident from the mining plan.
-There remains, however, a public perception of "vast" mining areas, on an unprecedented scale and magnitude, and it is important to recognize that this will simply not be the case. - 27.
-There is a need for clarity and harmonization in the terminology used to date.
-For example, given that the words "zone(s)" and "areas" appear to be used interchangeably, is there an intended distinction between the use of the word "zone(s)" and that of "area(s)", and indeed that of "site(s)"?
+There remains, however, a public perception of "vast" mining areas, on an unprecedented scale and magnitude, and it is important to recognize that this will simply not be the case.

+27. There is a need for clarity and harmonization in the terminology used to date.
+For example, given that the words "zone(s)" and "areas" appear to be used interchangeably, is there an intended distinction between the use of the word "zone(s)" and that of "area(s)", and indeed that of "site(s)"28?
 Zones and areas imply a scale in terms of size.
 Arguably, larger areas would require more resources and time to monitor.
-The size of the IRZs and PRZs
+The size of the IRZs and PRZs must be proportionate to their needs, and provide a cost-effective solution.
+Equally, where it is considered that multiple zones or areas are necessary for statistically robust sampling needs,

-Para 41(c), Environmental Management Plan for the Clarion-Clipperton Zone, ISBA/17/LTC/7, 13 July 2011.
+25 Para 41(c), Environmental Management Plan for the Clarion-Clipperton Zone, ISBA/17/LTC/7, 13 July 2011.
 See also Review of the implementation of the environmental management plan for the Clarion-Clipperton Fracture Zone, ISBA/22/LTC/12, 17 June 2016 at para.
 10(h) repeating the same text.

-Boschen RE et al, Mining of deep-sea seafloor massive sulphides: A review of the deposits, their benthic communities, impacts from mining, regulatory frameworks and management strategies, 2013 (84) Ocean & Coastal Management 54-67.
+26 Boschen RE et al, Mining of deep-sea seafloor massive sulphides: A review of the deposits, their benthic communities, impacts from mining, regulatory frameworks and management strategies, 2013 (84) Ocean & Coastal Management 54-67.

-MIDAS, Report on the implications of MIDAS results for policy makers with recommendations for future regulations to be adopted by the EU and the ISA, Deliverable 9.6, WP 9, 16 December 2016 at 1.3.
+27 MIDAS, Report on the implications of MIDAS results for policy makers with recommendations for future regulations to be adopted by the EU and the ISA, Deliverable 9.6, WP 9, 16 December 2016 at 1.3.

-ISBA/19/LTC/8 at para.
+28 ISBA/19/LTC/8 at para.
 26(d) states: The reference site will be important in identifying natural variations in environmental conditions.
 Which or what "reference site"?
 A reference site within an IRZ and / or PRZ, i.e. a monitoring station(s)?